dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/index.md

 uid: fundamentals/host/index
 ---

-# Web host and generic host in ASP.NET Core
+# Web Host and Generic Host in ASP.NET Core

 .NET apps configure and launch a *host*.
 The host is responsible for app startup and lifetime management.
 Two host APIs are available for use: